ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

     """
     Compute a random challenge ``r`` used in the universal verification equation.
-To compute the challenge, ``RANDOM_CHALLENGE_KZG_CELL_BATCH_DOMAIN`` and all data that can influence the verification is hashed together to generate a deterministicly "random" BLS field element.
+To compute the challenge, ``RANDOM_CHALLENGE_KZG_CELL_BATCH_DOMAIN`` and all data that can influence the verification is hashed together to deterministically generate a "random" field element via the Fiat-Shamir heuristic.
     """
     hashinput = RANDOM_CHALLENGE_KZG_CELL_BATCH_DOMAIN
     hashinput += int.to_bytes(FIELD_ELEMENTS_PER_BLOB, 8, KZG_ENDIANNESS)